 Cast & Crew

-Amanda is very excited to be in her fourth show at GSDT (Fresh off the stage as Anni in Take A Chance On Me and understudying in Off The Wall and Home For The Holidays).
-Born and raised in PEI, Aman-da graduated from the Musical Theatre Performance program at St. Clair College in Windsor, Ontario in 2015.
-Her favorite past credits include The Rocky Horror Show (Rocky/Rolling Bold Productions), The Little Mermaid (Ursula/QAAW), and The Drowsy Chaperone (Mrs Tottendale/The King’s Players).
-Past directing credits include An Evening Of Ives (Featured Director), as well as Assistant Director for Stag and Doe (Neptune Theatre) and Working: The Musical (St. Clair College).
+Amanda is very excited to be in her fifth show at GSDT (Fresh off the stage as Karla in Will You Still Love Me Tomorrow? as well as Anni in Take A Chance On Me and understudying in Off The Wall and Home For The Holidays).
+Born and raised in PEI, Amanda graduated from the Musical Theatre Performance program at St Clair College in Windsor, Ontario in 2015.
+Her favorite past credits include The Rocky Horror Show (Rocky/Rolling Bold Productions), The Night Of the Burning Pestle (Tim/The Villian’s Theatre), The Little Mermaid (Ursula/QAAW), and The Drowsy Chaperone (Mrs Tottendale/The King’s Players).
+Past directing credits include An Evening Of Ives (Featured Director), as well as Assistant Director for Stag and Doe (Neptune Theatre) and Working: The Musical (St Clair College).

-Julia is excited to be back for her second show at Grafton Street Dinner Theatre.
-Julia is currently entering her third year at Dalhousie’s Fountain School of Performing Arts as a combined honours student in music and theatre.
+Julia is excited to be back for her third show at Grafton Street Dinner Theatre.
+Julia is currently entering her third year at Dalhousie’s Fountain School of Performing Arts as a combined honors student in music and theatre.
 Since her GSDT debut as Anna Donegal in Someone Wake Paddy O’Brien!
-Julia has performed in FSPA’s pro-duction of Mozart’s The Magic Flute as the Queen of the Night.
+Julia has performed in FSPA’s production of Mozart’s The Magic Flute as the Queen of the Night.
 She has also appeared in other musical productions such as Anne and Gilbert (The Guild, Charlottetown PE), The Drowsy Chaperone (King’s Playhouse, Georgetown PE), and The 25th Annual Putnam County Spelling Bee (‘Marcy’ Dalhousie Theatre Society).
-Julia thanks you for supporting live theatre, and hopes you enjoy the show!
+Julia thanks you for supporting live theatre, and hopes you enjoy the show! “